arv100kri/Cognitive-Services/Content/en-us/Computer-vision/HowToCallVisionAPI.md

 <!--
 NavPath: Computer Vision API
-LinkLabel: Analyze Image
+LinkLabel: How to call
-Url: Computer-Vision-API/documentation/AnalyzeImage
+Url: Computer-Vision-API/documentation/how-to-call
 Weight: 100
 -->

 #How to Call Computer Vision API

 This guide demonstrates how to call Vision API using REST.
 The samples are written both in C# using the Vision API client library, and as HTTP POST/GET calls.
 We will focus on: